 Finally, the attitude network of manual workers displays five clusters, whereas that of the non-manual sample shows four communities.
 These are the networks differing the most in their community structure, as the composition of each cluster is different.
 In the lower-class sample, the blue cluster features five variables, since judgment of unfair distribution (ineq_j), those about the failure of public redistribution (redis_f), and the perception of tax regressivity (reg_p) form a separate cluster, the violet one.
 This mirrors the community structure of the attitude networks estimated on the low and high education samples.
 Indeed, among the people with lower class, these variables strongly interact, whereas in the other sample their relationships are looser, and their connections with the other nodes became stronger.
 Another difference is the community memberships of the nodes edu and work.
-In the high class sample these perceptions of principles shaping inequality are completely detached from the other explanations of inequality, belonging to the green cluster.
+In the high class sample these nodes are completely detached from the other explanations of inequality, belonging to the green cluster.
 Conversely, these variables are linked to the other inequality beliefs in the lower-class sample.
 Finally, the pink cluster is smaller in the higher-class sample, as the nodes bribes and connec gravitate with the yellow one.
 This reveals that low class individuals perceive a greater number of structural factors governing inequalities.

 Figure 4: Differences in nodes’ Strength centrality

 Another aspect in which the six attitude networks can structurally differ is node centrality.
 Therefore, we investigate the importance of each network node by comparing its values of Strength centrality scored in the network estimated on low and high-status samples.
-Figure 4 plots differences in the values of Strength centrality.
+Figure 4 plots differences in the values of Strength centrality in z-scores to enhance comparability between different networks.
 The Network Comparison Test detects statistically significant differences by income and social class.
 Strength scores are higher in the low income and low social class samples.
 Indeed, the nodes redis_m, sex, and work have higher values of centrality within the attitude network of the poorer, and the nodes edu and work are more central in the attitude network of manual workers.
-These values are explained by the stronger connections existing in the attitude networks of lower status individuals.
+These values are explained by their stronger connections in the attitude networks of lower status individuals.
 Moreover, it is important to highlight that the centrality metric does not describe the endorsement of each item, but only its relative importance within its attitude network.
 This is clear if comparing the mean values and the Strength centrality of these items.
 For example, the mean value of the variable edu is equal to 3.803 in the lower social class sample, and to 3.890 in the higher class one.
 Although having comparable mean values, these nodes widely differ in their centrality, as its Strength scores are 0.10 and 0.64 in the high and low sample respectively.

 Figure 5: Differences in networks’ connectivity